 The Rural Development Area (RD) comprises two zones - Rural Development Area (East) and Rural Development Area (West and South).
 The easterly lands are geographically severed from the boundary of the City of Medicine Hat by the South Saskatchewan River as well as a significant coulee system.
 The easterly lands primarily contain dryland farming, a municipal landfill site and the hamlet of Veinerville.
-The area contains a portion of Provincial Highway 41A, assisting to provide connectivity to the Trans Canada Highway and to the Alberta/Saskatchewan Provincial border.
+The area contains Provincial Highways 41 and 41A, providing connectivity to the Trans Canada Highway and to the Alberta/Saskatchewan Provincial border.